nepenth/knowledge-base/system_design/caching/dns-crash-course/README.md

-The Domain Name System (DNS) is a critical component of the internet infrastructure, responsible for translating human-readable domain names into machine-readable IP addresses.
-This crash course provides an in-depth overview of the DNS process, from entering a URL to accessing the requested webpage.
+The Domain Name System (DNS) is a critical component of the internet infrastructure, enabling users to access websites using easy-to-remember domain names instead of difficult-to-remember IP addresses.
+This entry provides a comprehensive overview of the DNS process, from entering a URL to accessing the requested webpage.

-## Technical Overview
+## Technical Content
 The DNS process involves several key steps:

 ### Step 1: User Request